fibo7997/VIX-Advanced/README.md

 -Synthetic_Gamma_Data.csv: Gamma data file, containing date and gamma values (in billions).

 -VIX_Gamma_Analysis.png: A saved visualization showing VIX prices, gamma levels, rate of change, and trade entry/exit points.

+### Limitations
+Due to the unavailability of expired options Greeks, I couldn't retrieve the data needed to calculate Gamma.
+To address this, I introduced a daily database sourced from ZeroHedge.
+Im further projects I will introduce the rate of change of Gamma (hourly data) to improve the precission of the weights assigned.